cmu-delphi/delphi-epidata/docs/api/v5_api_queries.md

 ---
-title: Manually Constructing V5 Queries
+title: Understanding and Querying the V5 API
 parent: Delphi V5 API
 nav_order: 1
 ---

-# Manually Constructing V5 Queries
+# Understanding and Querying the V5 API

 The Delphi V5 API is hosted at `https://delphi.cmu.edu`.
 All endpoints are prefixed with `/epidata/v5/`.
 Interactive, endpoint-level documentation is available on the [Delphi V5 API Landing Page](https://delphi.cmu.edu/epidata/v5/docs).